Anirbandey2025/Global_Sales_Performance/README.md

-# Global_Sales_Performance

-Global Sales Performance Dashboard | Microsoft Excel | Advanced Excel BI Project
+# Global Sales Performance Dashboard | Microsoft Excel | Advanced Excel BI Project

 Objective: To enable management to track performance by category, geography, and time—using only Excel’s built-in BI capabilities.